rupesh-malpani-rfh/userRegistrationLoginSystem/README.md

 # userRegistrationLoginSystem
 User Registration Login System

-On root folder, run "npm install"
+Install node on your machine
-Under client folder, run "npm install"
+On root folder, run "npm install" to install the dependency modules(node_modules) Under client folder, run "npm install" to install the dependency modules(node_modules)

 Create default/json file in "config" folder and provide the MongoDB(mongoURI) path